• Skip to content

 Confirmation of acceptance for studies

-A CAS is a unique reference number that is 14 digits long that is given to you by the University of Brighton.
-It confirms to the Home Office that you have accepted an unconditional offer and met with the Home Office requirements regarding length of study in the UK and academic progression.
+A CAS is a unique reference number that is 14 digits long and is given to you by the University of Brighton.
+It confirms to the Home Office that you have accepted an unconditional offer and met Home Office eligibility requirements.

 How can I get my CAS number?

-We will issue you with a CAS number for the University of Brighton if you meet all of the requirements below:
+We will issue you with a CAS number for the University of Brighton if you meet all of the eligibility requirements for English language, academic progression, maximum UK study periods and have paid a tuition fee deposit (where due).

 Unless you meet one of the approved exemptions, you must have a valid English language qualification that is equivalent to:

-• a minimum of level B2 of the Common European Framework of Reference for Languages (CEFR) if you will be studying a course at degree-level and above (eg. bachelors, masters, extended masters, Postgraduate Diploma/Certificate, Doctorate).
+• a minimum of level B2 of the Common European Framework of Reference for Languages (CEFR) if you will be studying a course at degree-level and above (eg bachelors, masters, postgraduate diploma/certificate, doctorate).

 or

-• a minimum of level B1 CEFR if you will be studying a course at below degree-level (eg. foundation degree, pre-sessional English course), which must be in the form of a Secure English Language Test (SELT).
+• a minimum of level B1 CEFR if you will be studying a course at below degree-level (eg foundation degree), which must be in the form of a Secure English Language Test (SELT).

-For a list of the approved exemptions, SELTs and further information please visit Home Office website - knowledge of English the Home Office website - knowledge of English.
+For a list of the approved exemptions, SELTs and further information please visit the Home Office website - knowledge of English.

 For more information about academic progression, please visit the Home Office website.